RustAudio/cpal/README.md

 WASAPI including access to large numbers of channels and lower-latency audio processing.

-CPAL allows for using the ASIO SDK as the audio backend on Windows instead of WASAPI.
+CPAL allows for using the ASIO SDK as the audio host on Windows instead of WASAPI.
 To do so, follow these steps:

 1. **Download the ASIO SDK** `.zip` from [this